andrewlalis/RailSignalAPI/README.md

 pastebin run Z72QhG7G
 ```
 This will run an installation script that will guide you through setting up your signal's configuration.

+See [here](https://imgur.com/a/685HV7d) for some examples of how to build the signal structures within your world.